 It is commonly used in logistics and express deliveries to point out the last leg of transporting ordered goods from the local carrier’s office/ facility to the recipient’s address and final delivery.
-The last mile implies the part of an express delivery requiring the last leg of its journey, which is usually the final stretch between a distribution hub or point-of-call and customer/recipient’s address.
+The last mile implies the part of an express delivery requiring the last leg of its journey, which is usually the final stretch between a distribution hub or point-of-call and the customer/recipient’s address.

 Typically, last-mile logistics describe the transportation of goods to a location where they are passed to the end customer (a home).
 With technological advances in transportation and communications such as bikes, cars, drones, and autonomous vehicles, there is much research into how these might be used to reduce the cost or time for this last mile.